 Cromolyn (Gastrocrom) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

 Be careful when taking cromolyn (Gastrocrom) if you have kidney or liver problems.
-If you have kidney or liver problems, your healthcare provider will need to start you on a lower dosage to avoid having side effects from the medication.
+Your prescriber might recommend you start a lower dose to help reduce the risk of side effects.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.